Learning about Muslims worldwide

 I had a senior geophysicist who came from Myammar, worked with him for two years.
 It was my first project and actually still is, until next year.
 I’ll be relocated where I’d probably meet different senior from this triangle aiming for a Buddhist territory, Myanmar-Thailand-Laos.
 (Oh I’ll still be in KLCC don’t worry.

 Mr. Win is a nice person.
-We share the love to connect to our spirituality and often had deep conversation about life and the after life while having our coffee in the evening, munching peanuts that he would always bring for all of us, whenever we were run out of them.
+We share the love to connect to our spirituality and often had deep conversation about life and the after life while having our coffee in the evening, munching peanuts that he would always bring for all of us, when we were run out of them.
 Now we don’t have peanuts supplier anymore.

 Mr. Win did email me some life updates after he returned to Myanmar post-April this year telling me that his name would be changed to Ashin Yawada if his family approve his intention to stay in the sanctuary.